 This narrow Q Factor helps to keep the legs more in alignment which prevents putting unnecessary strain on the joints which can lead to injury.
 It feels more natural too like you have on a road bike.

 Noise.
 The bike won’t make too much noise but it isn’t silent.
 You’ll hear the chain moving across the sprockets and also the pad rubbing on the flywheel.
 The level of noise it similar to an outdoor bike so is unlikely to disturb others in the house.
 You may need to turn the TV up a little bit to hear it clearly.
-If noise is going to be an issue you could look at the Sunny Health and Fitness Belt Drive which about $70 less than this model but doesn’t come with workout DVDs.
+If noise is going to be an issue you could look at the Sunny Health and Fitness SF-B1002 Belt Drive than this model but doesn’t come with workout DVDs.
 There is also less maintenance and mess to deal with a belt drive.

 Seat.
 The bike comes with a wide padded seat for extra comfort and balance.
 However, as with all bike seats you may find it uncomfortable especially if you are new to spinning and it can take a little time to get used to.
 Sometimes you may need to adjust the seat level or direction which is done by using the outside bolts.
 Also, to help with the comfort you can try padded cycling shorts or a gel seat cover to make it softer on the sit bones